 This project led by Dr Valentina Gosetti and Dr Daniel Finch-Race explores connections between Europe and Australia since the nineteenth century, especially around shared environmental concerns, with the aim of fostering contemporary intercontinental exchange.
 Its starting point is the Industrial Revolution when there was a significant increase in travel and cultural exchange.

-In April 2019 two days of free events are taking place in Bristol, providing opportunities to appreciate how the UK, the Francophone world and Australia have long had much in common.
+In April 2019 two days of free events took place in Bristol, providing opportunities to appreciate how the UK, the Francophone world and Australia have long had much in common.

 11 April Franco-Australian Connections in an Industrial World